Many Dialects, Many Languages, One Cultural Lens: Evaluating Multilingual VLMs for Bengali Culture Understanding Across Historically Linked Languages and Regional Dialects: Results and Analysis

 \paragraph{RQ3.
 Is the main bottleneck in Bengali culture understanding visual grounding, linguistic variation, or missing cultural knowledge?}

-To answer RQ3, we average results by domain across all models and all language/dialect variants, and compare three signals: \textit{zero-shot VQA}, \textit{CoT VQA}, and \textit{caption quality}.
-To make the ranking explicit and reproducible, we define a heuristic \textbf{difficulty score} function, $f(d)$, where $d$ represents a specific domain data point.
+To answer RQ3, we average results by domain across all models and all language/dialect variants, and compare four signals: \textit{zero-shot VQA}, \textit{few-shot VQA}, \textit{CoT VQA}, and \textit{caption quality}.
+To make the ranking reproducible, we define a heuristic \textbf{difficulty score} function, $f(d)$, where $d$ represents a specific domain data point.
 This function measures how far the results are from perfect (100\%) by summing the error rate of the best-performing VQA setting and the error rate of caption generation:

 Intuitively, this formulation measures the absolute gap from optimal performance.
 A domain is ranked as more difficult if it consistently exhibits lower accuracy despite few-shot or CoT assistance, alongside poor caption generation.
 Table~\ref{tab:rq3_domain_difficulty} suggests that \textbf{domain-level difficulty is strongly associated with knowledge demands, which may be a more significant factor than pure visual recognition.} Visually concrete domains such as Food are the easiest (difficulty 75.15), while culturally knowledge-intensive domains such as Media \& Movies and Politics are the hardest (120.61 and 106.95).
 This spread indicates models struggle when interpretation depends on background knowledge, named entities, or culturally specific context.
 We note $f(d)$ is a heuristic proxy; low performance in Politics could also reflect weak entity recognition or answer-option confusability rather than a clean "knowledge versus grounding" distinction.
 Still, compared to much smaller language/dialect gaps, domain-level knowledge demands appear as the primary bottleneck.